trcook/rbc_model/README.md

 I'm still tweaking this, but in a short-episode-length setting, a PPO agent can learn a policy that outperforms the optimum constant-value policy.

+# Requirements:
+This model was developed in the conda environment descsribed in conda.yaml

+Most crucial dependencies are:

+- tensorforce (latest)
+- tensorflow 1.4
+- snakemake (latest)
+- gym (latest)